hasura/graphql-engine/manual/data/link-auth-users.rst

 Linking data to auth users
 ==========================

-It is a common requirement to link data in a table with users mantained by the Auth microservice.
+It is a common requirement to link data in a table with users maintained by the Auth microservice.

 This can be achieved by adding a new field called ``user_id`` (or any other name) of type ``integer`` to the table and storing the ``hasura_id`` of the user maintained by the Auth microservice in it.